unisse-courses/s14-mp1/README.md

 *Santos Maria Joeme V.

-#Prerequisite
+#Clone
-Clone or Download File
+- Clone or Download File the repo to your local machine

-then
+#SetUP
+- In Terminal/Cmd
+  - install browser packages: type npm install
-In Terminal/Cmd, type npm install then node index.js
+  - type node index.js

-#Running the test:
-In Browser, go to localhost:3000/
-- Register to an account
-then Login to the registered account
-  - this is to register user account information in able to login to the account
-- Navigation Bar
+#Open browser with the link localhost:3000/